 CloudPay respects the privacy of individuals and is committed to protecting the personal data we hold.
-This Privacy Policy explains how personal information collected, stored, disclosed, transferred and managed by CloudPay Inc. and its US subsidiary CloudPay Solutions Inc: at www.cloudpay.net/about, and CloudPay’s other subsidiaries around the world (“CloudPay”) for: our Global Payroll Managed Services solution (the “Payroll Solution”), CloudPay’s recruitment efforts, and visitors to our website.
+This Privacy Policy explains how personal information collected, stored, disclosed, transferred and managed by CloudPay Inc. and its US subsidiary CloudPay Solutions Inc: at our About Us page, and CloudPay’s other subsidiaries around the world (“CloudPay”) for: our Global Payroll Managed Services solution (the “Payroll Solution”), CloudPay’s recruitment efforts, and visitors to our website.

 The information CloudPay collects includes the following types of information from individuals, job applicants, employees, corporate customers, website visitors and business contacts: